-It is recommended that you send your child to school in comfortable, washable clothing.
-Students should dress appropriately for school with an emphasis on the age of the children, safety, and non-offensive clothing.
-Bartlett Elementary School prohibits the wearing of "Belly" shirts, revealing clothing, short shorts, backless tops, clothing with graphic or offensive language or pictures, hats in the building, and backless shoes while at school.
+Students should dress appropriately for school with an emphasis on the weather, the age of the children, safety, and positive school climate.
 Revealing clothing and clothing with writing, pictures or symbols that depict drugs, alcohol or vulgarity are not allowed.
 If a student's dress or grooming disrupts the education process or climate, the student will be asked to change into more appropriate attire.
 The school administration has the responsibility for monitoring the school dress code.